adobe/elixir-styler/README.md

 And that's it!
 Now when you run `mix format` you'll also get the benefits of Styler's *definitely-always-right* style fixes.

 ### As a Mix Task

-We recommend using `Styler` as a plugin, but it comes with a task for other use cases as well.

 ```bash
 $ mix style